 - Safety around schools

 - Motorcycle safety

 - Excessive and inappropriate speed

-- Road safety in the workplace

-- Older road users

-- Visiting drivers.

 A safe transport network ensures that all people can undertake daily travel without experiencing trauma due to crashes, conflicts, or disruptions.
 Whilst this is a high aim, it is critical to the liveability of the LGA that the road network is as safe as possible.
 This improves the lifespan and wellbeing of people within the LGA and reduces the 'cost' that the road network has on the community.